coderbeez/qwerty/README.md

 **MANUAL TESTING**

 Throughout the development process Chrome developer tools were used to test for responsiveness on various screen sizes.
-After deployment android and iOS mobiles were used to to test for functionality and layout, and Chrome, Edge and Firefox browsers to identify bugs.
+After deployment android and iOS mobiles were used to test for functionality and layout, and Chrome, Edge and Firefox browsers to identify bugs.

 After sign-off, structured manual testing of the site was carried out in various browsers and screens sizes following a user from start to finish.
 This single user path approach was adopted as users progress through the site in a very prescribed way.
 The detailed plan allowed for Python and Javascript code to be fully tested.